Damart's Privacy Policy

 We also need it for other things like:

-• To provide reports to our regulatory authority or law enforcement agencies.
+• To provide reports to our regulatory authority or law enforcement agencies - upon request.

 • To tailor special offers and promotions on products and services we think you’ll love.